As providers of corporate language training, we hear comments and questions like these all the time:

 Here are the first-year costs we’re looking at under this new scenario:

-· $5,568 (2 hours a week x 48 weeks x the hourly rate of $58) for time “lost” to language instruction — although I would argue this isn’t really a loss.
+- $5,568 (2 hours a week x 48 weeks x the hourly rate of $58) for time “lost” to language instruction — although one could argue this isn’t really a loss.

 The $5,280 and $5,568 numbers stay the same.
 But now the employee is losing only 90 minutes per week, tops, due to language issues.
 We’ll continue to assume that his colleagues are losing a comparable amount of time.
 So the total there is $8,352.
 We’ve cut your company’s Year 2 losses in half compared with the other scenario.

 We’re still looking at $5,280 for training each year and $5,568 for the time the employee spends on the training.
 As he polishes his accent and further hones his ability to express ideas clearly, he’s wasting (and costing his colleagues) little to no time.
 Our new Year 3 total is $10,848.